OpenNebula/addon-storpool/README.md

 ## Compatibility

-This add-on is compatible with OpenNebula 5.10 - 5.12 and StorPool 18.02 - 19.01.
-The additional extras requires latest stable versions of OpenNebula and StorPool.
+Details could be found in [Support Life Cycles for OpenNebula Environments](https://kb.storpool.com/storpool_integrations/OpenNebula/support_lifecycle.html) document at the StorPool Knowledge Base.

 ## Requirements

 ### OpenNebula Front-end

 * Working OpenNebula CLI interface with `oneadmin` account authorized to OpenNebula's core with UID=0
-* Access to the StorPool API network
+* Network access to the StorPool API management interface
 * StorPool CLI installed
-* (Optional) member of the StorPool cluster with working StorPool initiator driver(storpool_block).
-In this case the OpenNebula admin account `oneadmin` must be member of the 'disk' system group to have access to the StorPool block device during image create/import operations.

-### OpenNebula Node (or Bridge Node)
+### OpenNebula Node

 * StorPool initiator driver (storpool_block)
 * If the node is used as Bridge Node - the OpenNebula admin account `oneadmin` must be member of the 'disk' system group to have access to the StorPool block device during image create/import operations.